Rendering Company With 30+ Years Experience

 One of the best ways that would add value to your home or property is through changing or improving your exterior.
 External rendering is the perfect way to do that.
 Your potential buyer will be looking at the appearance of the walls, and therefore if it has to fetch good money, you have to ensure it has much kerb appeal.
 Therefore, if your exterior walls are looking bad or there is a mismatch of materials, you have to prioritise rendering.

 Rendering doesn’t require very expensive materials, nope; you can use sand and cement or even some breathable polymer.
 This will hide any mismatch on the materials of the wall and thus creating a sleek finish for your home.
 To add architectural interest, you can choose masonry or timber cladding- this will also create and external insulation which warms up a rather draughty home.

 How much will it cost you to render a house?

-If you are using sand, and cement and a fine render coat, the a few coats of external masonry paint, the cost is also based around the square meterage, the current condition of your walls and the type of rendering materials you want us to apply.
-For instance, if you were to render a typical three bed roomed house of about 80M², you should have a budget of about £3500-£4000.
+The cost to render a house depends on the type of external rendering you are using, the cost is also based around the square meterage, the current condition of your walls and the type of rendering materials you want us to apply.
+For instance, if you were to render a typical three bedroom house of about 80M², you should have a budget of anything between £3000 and £5000.
 There are a variety of wall insulation systems and specialists do it on supply and fix basis; there is usually no option for doing it yourself.

 Different types of render finish

 The purpose of applying a render finish is to create a smooth, textured and a patterned finish and one that comes in a wide range of colors.
 For instance, for an old historic building, a lime render with a patterned finish would work perfectly to give you a sleek finish.
 Again, if you are looking for a breathable, flexible and a finish that will cost you less to maintain on your contemporary home, then a silicon-based render would be a perfect match.

 Lime renders; this works best with old homes that need a retouch.
 It is breathable and flexible and it helps alleviate dampness on your exterior walls.